• Skip to primary navigation

 • Godzilla template – This was a paper template that I prepared based on an image I obtained from the internet.

-• I started by getting my Godzilla template ready.
-I did not draw this myself.
-In fact, I traced it out from the internet and made slight changes to suit my cake.
 In doing this, I also made sure the size of the template fitted the size of my cake.
-I have a separate tutorial on how to resize templates for cake decorating.
-Click here to read more.
+Use this guide on how to resize templates for cake decorating.
 And then I traced the image onto a parchment paper, ready to be used on my cake.

-• Next was the cake itself.
+Next was the cake itself.
 Once baked and cooled down, I leveled the layers, sandwiched them with buttercream and crumb coated them with a thin layer of buttercream.

-• And then I added a layer of butter icing and smoothed it well all over the cake.
+And then I added a layer of butter icing and smoothed it well all over the cake.

-• Next was the fun part, i.e. transferring the Godzilla image on my template to the cake.
-To do this, I used 3 things – my paper template, sugarcraft knife, and needle tool.
 The first order was placing the template in the exact position I wanted it on the cake.
 Since the cake was covered in butter icing, the template remained well in place with the help of the grease from the butter.

-• And then the tracing process started.
-I used my needle tool to mark the outlines first.
-After that, I followed by my sugar craft knife to mark the remaining lines on the template.
 In marking these lines, I literally cut through the template to mark them.
 That way, I got very clear lines on the cake and was very helpful when piping the outlines later on.
 I did this for the most part of the template, except for very tiny details like the eyes and other smaller features.
 These, I drew by hand using my needle tool.

-• Once the entire template has been transferred, I began the piping work.
+Once the entire template has been transferred, I began the piping work.
 I started with the outlines using black buttercream and round #3 piping tip.

-• And then I filled the Godzilla design with dark green icing.
+And then I filled the Godzilla design with dark green icing.
 To achieve the dark green tone, I mixed Wilton Moss Green with a tiny bit of black color.
-The Godzilla image was filled using the star piping technique.
-This is basically piping buttercream using a medium-sized star piping tip to cover the design on the cake.

-• Since the Godzilla was predominantly dark green in color, once I was done with the dark green piping, the image was almost done.
 To finish it off, I used white buttercream fitted with Wilton tip #2 to fill the claws, teeth, and the design on its back.
 For the design on the tail, I used a leaf tip and piped short upright strokes of buttercream.

 A square cake with godzilla motif in buttercream.

-• For the Godzilla’s icing, I piped a tiny dot of red icing (using round tip #3).
+For the Godzilla’s icing, I piped a tiny dot of red icing (using round tip #3).
 This was followed by a tiny dot of black buttercream in the center (using round tip #1).

-• With that, the Godzilla image on the cake was complete.
+With that, the Godzilla image on the cake was complete.

-• For the finishing touches, I used my fantasy flower cutter to cut out the flame-like patterns on the sides of the cake in red fondant.
 And then, using the same red fondant, I cut out the birthday message and the birthday boy’s name and placed it on the cake.
 I did not use any ‘glue’ to stick the fondant pieces onto the cake.
 The butter in the butter icing covering the cake was sufficient to hold these pieces in place.

-Red fondant flame design on the sides of a cake
+Red fondant flame design on the sides of a cake.

 A square cake with godzilla motif in buttercream.